moosefs/moosefs-csi/README.md

 ---

-*Note that on each node a pool of MooseFS Clients that are available for use by containers is created.
+*Note that a pool of MooseFS Clients that are available for use by containers is created on each node.
 By default the number of MooseFS Clients in the pool is `1`.*

 ## Installation on Kubernetes